-It may be recalled that during the past two centuries, democracy has acquired great respectability.
-Even dictators and autocrats would like to style themselves as democrats.
+Union in the 20th century are shining examples in this behalf.
+By the first decade of the 21st century, the triumph of democracy over other forms of governance became clear all over the world.
+Today even dictators and autocrats would like to style themselves as democrats.
 Two instances in this behalf are instructive.

-First, while addressing the Australian Parliament on 24 October, 2003, the pursuit of mankind' and 'all countries must earnestly protect the democratic rights of the people'.
-He went on to assert that 'in the past twenty years and more, since China embarked on the road of reform and opening up, we have moved steadfastly to promote political restructuring and vigorously build democratic politics under socialism.'
-Second, in explained that his country, too, was a democracy.
+First, while addressing the Australian Parliament on October 24, 2003, the Chinese President, Hu Jintao, declared that 'democracy is the common pursuit of mankind' and 'all countries must earnestly protect the democratic rights of the people'.
+He went on to assert that 'in the past twenty years and more, since China embarked on the road of reform and opening up, we have moved steadfastly to promote political restruc-turing and vigorously build democratic politics under socialism.'
+Second, in 2004, Libya's Colonel Gaddafi in a conversation with Tony Blair explained that his country, too, was a democracy.
 He drew an imaginary circle in the air, then said: 'This is the people and (placing an imaginary dot in the centre) here am I. I am their expression, and that is why in our democracy political parties are not required.'